xansec/picoCTF/README.md

 competitions.
 Additional documentation can be found on the [wiki](https://github.com/picoCTF/picoCTF/wiki).

+Please visit our Discord server for other platform deployment questions not covered in our documentation: https://discord.gg/pbdQQ7h

 ## Quick Start

 The following steps will use [Vagrant](https://www.vagrantup.com/) to get you